jfrog/artifactory-user-plugins/cleanup/deleteEmptyDirs/README.md

 Parameters
 ----------

-This plugin takes one parameter, called `paths`, which consists of a comma-separated list of paths to search for empty directories in.
-Each path is in the form `repository-name/path/to/dir`.
+This plugin takes two parameters, called
+`paths`, which consists of a comma-separated list of paths to search for empty directories in (each path is in the form `repository-name/path/to/dir`, use keyword "__all__" to check all repositories) and `cron`, which is a string containing cron syntax schedule to run this plugin (Default *"0 0 5 ? * 1"*).

 Executing
 ---------